 The Department of Modern Languages and Literatures offers courses in Filipino, French, Italian, and Spanish leading to the B.A. degree in French Studies, the B.A. in Italian and Italian Diaspora Studies, the B.A. degree in Spanish, and Teacher Certification in French and Spanish.
 The Department also offers Minors in French, Italian, Spanish, Latin American Studies, and Philippine Studies as well as courses leading to the Minor in International Studies.
+Students may also earn a Certificate for Spanish for Health Professionals.
 Students may additionally study Arabic, Chinese, Irish, Japanese, and Latin, as well as select advanced courses in French, Italian, and Spanish through our agreements with Lehman College and Manhattan College.

-Rosita E. Villagómez, Ph.D., Chairperson & Associate Professor David Aliano, PhD., Associate Professor Séverine Rebourcet Ph.D., Assistant Professor Y.L.
+Rosita E. Villagómez, Ph.D., Chairperson & Associate Professor

+David Aliano, PhD., Professor Séverine Rebourcet Ph.D., Associate Professor Y.L.
 Mariela Wong, Ph.D., Associate Professor